View SHERRI NIXON's Obituary on Progress-Index.com and share memories

 |

-Ms. Sherri Holmes Nixon, 51, of Richmond, VA, departed this life Friday, December 27, 2019, at VCU Medical Center, Richmond, VA.
+Sherri lived to have fun and enjoy the simple pleasures of life.
+As a devoted mother, she most enjoyed spending time with her children and family pet, Kobe.
+In addition to enjoying time with family, Sherri was actively involved in her church, Rose of Sharon Church, loved to travel, watch movies, and experience new cuisines.
+From an early age, Sherri was gifted to sing.
+Her heart for God and knowledge of the Word of God fueled her to live what she sang about in such a way that her anointing touched the hearts of many.
+Richly blessed with a servant's heart, Sherri loved to love people and will be lovingly remembered by her infectious smile and gracious, compassionate spirit.

+Sherri is survived by her two children, Keith and Kayla; parents, Calvin and Rita Holmes; siblings, Calvin Holmes II (Angelica), Sheron Wyatt (David), Norman Wyatt Jr. (Maketa); grandparents, Ruby and Ruffin Price Sr., and a host of other family members including aunts, uncles, cousins, nieces, nephews and godchildren.

-A Celebration of Life will be held at 11 a.m.
-Saturday, January 4, 2020, at Good Shepherd Baptist Church, Petersburg, VA.
-Interment will follow at St. Paul Holiness Church Cemetery, Dendron, VA.
+A Funeral Service will be held 11:00 A.M.
+Saturday, January 4, 2020 at Good Shepherd Baptist Church, Petersburg, VA.
+Pastor Wesley Taylor, Jr. will officiate and Bishop Tyrone Harper, Sr. will eulogize.
+Interment will follow at St. Paul Holiness Church, Dendron, VA.